onwidget/astrowind/src/pages/rules.md

 ## 4 Protests or complaints

 No protest or complaint can be accepted after the Day of the Show.
-A protest or complaint must be made in writing and the sum of £10 must be deposited with the Secretary and will be forfeited if the dipute is not upheld.
+A protest or complaint must be made in writing and the sum of £10 must be deposited with the Secretary and will be forfeited if the dispute is not upheld.

 ## 5 Jurisdiction